n0-ware/book-of-n0ware/knowledge-base/concepts/encoding_decoding.md

 Each digit represents exactly 6 bits of data, meaning three bytes (24 bits) can be represented by four 60bit base64 digits.

 ### Rot13
-Commonly referred to as a "rotation" or "Caesar" cipher, these rely on shifting the letters of the alphabet by a number of "rotations."
+Commonly referred to as a "rotation" or "Caesar" cipher, these rely on shifting the letters of the alphabet by a specified number of "rotations."
 Rot13 refers to 13 rotations.
 For example:

 ```
 ABCDEFGHIJKMNOPQRSTUVWXYZ